tmroyal/d3-us-border-history/README.md

 at the Newberry Library.
 Original GIS data is available under a creative commons license at [http://publications.newberry.org/ahcbp/downloads/united_states.html](http://publications.newberry.org/ahcbp/downloads/united_states.html).

+# Caveats

+- In the dataset, there is mention made of the state of Deseret.
+This is not drawn on this visualization, but it is included in the dataset.
+- The dataset does not include Confederate Status during the civil war, so this was included programmatically.

 # Licenses

 All files except for USA-border-data.json are licensed under the MIT license.
 Because The Newberry Library license